jcpenney/style-override-extension/README.md

 - Ensure that "Developer Mode" is enabled at the top right
 - Click "Load unpacked extension..." and choose the `style-override-extension-project` folder.
 - Navigate to the page you want to test
+- To disable the extension, simple uncheck the Style Override's "Enabled" box (in Window => Extensions)